 - Set the most restrictive settings and permissions you can for this user type, and save.
 (Don’t worry about blocking the user from doing things they need to do.
 We'll open up more possibilities for them later, when we give them permission sets.)

-- Find Users in Setup and click Edit next to one of them.
+- Find Users in Setup and click the Edit link next to one of them.

-- From the Profile dropdown select the profile you just set up, and save.
+- From the Profile dropdown select the profile you just set up.
+Then click the Save button.

 Use Permission Sets to Grant Access

 Let’s say you have many users in your org with the same fundamental job functions.
 You can assign them all one profile that grants them all the access they need to do their job.
 But a few of those users are working on a special project and they need access to an app no one else uses.
 And a few other users need access to that app, as well as another app that the first group doesn’t need.
 If we only had profiles, you’d have to create more profiles customized to those few users’ needs, or take your chances and add more access to the original profile, making the apps available to users that don’t need them.
 Neither of these options is ideal, especially if your org is growing and your users’ needs change regularly.

 Grant permissions to specific fields.Let’s say you have a user, Tom, who needs temporary edit access to a field while his co-worker is on vacation.
 You can create a permission set that grants access to the field and assign the permission set to Tom.
 When Tom’s co-worker returns from vacation and Tom no longer needs access to the field, you just remove the permission set assignment from Tom’s user record.

 Managing Permission Sets